kltm/kanji-textbook-table/README.md

 # kanji-textbook-table

-Simple software to convert a simple TSV format for kanji information into publishable tables.
+Simple software to convert a set of simple TSV formats for kanji information into publishable tables.

-## The TSV data format
+## The TSV data format for "lists"

 The first line of the format is the column names for the ten (10) columns: